-5. Membership categories
+5. Membership generally

-(1) Membership shall be open to both natural persons and to body corporates.

-(2) The categories of membership are:
+(1) A person is eligible to be a member of the association if:

+the person is a natural person;

+the person is a body corporate incorporated under the laws of Australia; or

+the person is an organisation; or government agency or department, that has been recognised by the committee from time to time as being an organisation capable of forming legal relations,

+and, the person has applied and been approved for membership of the association in accordance with clause 6.

+5A.
+Membership categories, qualifications and benefits

+Membership of the association is divided into the following categories:

-Landcare Body Corporate Member;
+Landcare Group Member;

+Associate Member;

+Individual Member;

 Endorsed Individual Member; and

-Honorary Life Member.

-(3) Additional categories of members, if recommended by the committee, may be created from time to time by the members in general meeting.

-5A.
-Membership qualifications and benefits

-The members will be entitled to attend and vote at meetings of the association.

-A Landcare Body Corporate Member:

-is an entity that has been granted formal legal status by incorporation;

-is not an individual; and

-qualifies for admission as a Landcare Body Corporate Member in accordance with Schedule 1 of this Constitution.

-An Endorsed Individual Member:

-is an individual who is not less than 18 years of age at the date of application; and

-qualifies for admission as an Endorsed Individual Member in accordance with Schedule 1 of this Constitution.

-An Honorary Life Member:
+Honorary Life Member,

-is an individual who is not less than 18 years of age at the date of application;

-has made an outstanding contribution to the association over a number of years; and

-qualifies for admission as an Honorary Life Member in accordance with Schedule 1 of this Constitution.
+and the committee may from time to time determine eligibility criteria for each membership category (except for Honorary Life Members) by publishing a membership policy at least 21 days prior to the next financial year and to take effect in that financial year.

-The rights and benefits attaching to each category are detailed in Schedule 1 of this Constitution.
+The members will be entitled to attend meetings of the association, and all other rights and benefits (including voting rights) attaching to each membership category are set out in Schedule 1 of this Constitution.

+Where a member is a Group Body, its Nominated Representative shall be solely responsible for exercising all rights and benefits afforded to that Group Body on its behalf (including any voting rights at a meeting of the association).

-The Council may, from time to time, but subject to rule 5A(1), establish additional categories of membership and may prescribe the qualifications, rights and benefits of persons admitted to membership in, or transferred into, such categories of membership.
+The Committee may, from time to time, establish additional categories of membership and may prescribe the qualifications, rights and benefits of persons admitted to membership in, or transferred into, such categories of membership.
+Such additional membership categories are deemed to be entitled to attend and vote at meetings of the association.

-If at any time the Council exercise the powers under rule 5A(6), the rights, restrictions or obligations of members or any category of members may be varied only with the sanction of a special resolution passed at a separate general meeting of the existing members.
+The rights, restrictions or obligations of members or any category of members may only be varied by way of special resolution of the members.

-If the Council establish a new category of membership that has the same rights, restrictions or obligations as an existing category of membership, the establishment of that new category of membership is not treated as a variation of the rights attaching to that category.
+If a new category of membership is established that has the same rights, restrictions or obligations as an existing category of membership, the establishment of that new category of membership is not treated as a variation of the rights attaching to that category.

-For the purposes of clarity, rule 5A(6) and (7) does not apply a variation of member benefits.

 6. Application for membership

+Except for membership as an Honorary Life Member, an application for membership of the association must be made in writing and in the form prescribed by the committee from time to time, and lodged (including by electronic means if the committee so determines) with the secretary of the association

+An application for membership must:

+indicate the category of membership being applied for by the person, and if requested, provide any relevant evidence in support of the person being eligible for the membership category applied for;

+Provide all relevant details required by the committee; and

+Where a person is applying for membership as a Group Body, such application must nominate and identify a natural person to be the Nominated Representative of that Group Body.

-An application for membership of the association in the form as prescribed by the committee, must be lodged with the secretary of the association:As soon as practicable after receiving an application for membership, the CEO must review the application to the Council to determine whether to approve or to reject the application.EO
+As soon as practicable after receiving an application for membership, the Committee must review the application to determine whether to approve or to reject the application.
+The Committee may delegate this function to a Delegate, and once delegated, the Delegate may approve or reject any application in its absolute discretion.

-As soon as practicable after the CEO Council makes that determination, the CEO must:
+As soon as practicable after the Committee or its Delegate makes that determination, the Secretary or Delegate must:

-notify the applicant, in writing, that the EO hasCouncil approved or rejected the application (whichever is applicable), and
+notify the applicant, in writing, that the application for membership has been approved or rejected (whichever is applicable), and

-if the EO Council approved the application, request the applicant to pay (within the period of 28 days after receipt by the applicant of the notification) the sum payable under this constitution by a member as entrance fee and annual subscription.
+if the application was approved, request the applicant to pay (within the period of 28 days after receipt by the applicant of the notification) the sum payable under this constitution by a member as entrance fee and annual subscription.